Entries

 action, plus:- the hash of the original action and

 - the hash of the original action’s serialized entry data.
-(Note that the entry type is automatically retrieved from the original action.)
+(Note that the entry type and visibility are automatically retrieved from the original action.)

 Update